Actindo-AG/Documentation/EDI/UserInterface/01_Exports.md

    Preview of the message fields.
 When you click on this link, a Browser window is opened which contains the already defined message fields in a string, see [Preview definition](../Operation/01_ManageDefinitions.md#preview-definition).

 - ![Add](../../Assets/Icons/Plus01.png "[Add]") (Add)
     Click this button to add an exporter definition.
-The *Create definition* view is displayed, see [Edit exporter definition](#edit-exporter-definition).
+The *Create definition* view is displayed, see [Create exporter definition](#create-exporter-definition).

 ## Create exporter definition